Professional career salmon guide advice on some of the optimal water conditions to catch salmon in during the Scottish

 When a river starts to rise (but before the river becomes big, debris strewn and coloured) it can often also be a good time to catch salmon.
 Salmon are aware of fresh water hours before it takes its effect on the river levels but that first inch or two of river level 'lift' puts the smell of fresh water in a salmon nostrils and will usually always turn it into the right frame of mind to take a fly.
 Once a river has risen to its full potential (after excessive rainfall) and the river water levels start to recede and the water starts to lose any discolouration from the rise it's also a great time to fish for salmon.
 The rise in the river often relocates salmon into different pools and again if a salmon has been on the move it tends to be fully alert and will readily take a fly if presented properly.

 These above points are a few of the basic fishing conditions that fill me with confidence although salmon often write their own rules on this subject.
-The subtle light, water level & temperature changes experienced on a salmon river for those who are tuned in enough to notice them are always favourable and often these will trigger salmon to have a go!
+The subtle daily light, water level & temperature changes experienced on a salmon river (for those who are tuned in enough to notice them) are always worth paying attention to as often these will trigger salmon to have a go!
 Salmon fishing is very much a game of capitalising on these little daily ocurring 'windows of opportunity' so paying attention to these subtle river atmospheric & water variances can give you a big fishing advantage.
 For more in depth details on how to effectively fish for salmon on the famous rivers of Scotland follow this link on booking a salmon fishing guide in Scotland.